deepikarani2k3/StudentRegistrationSystem/README.md

-##  Student Registration System
+# Student Registration System

 ## Overview
-The Student Registration System is a web-based application that allows students to register their personal details such as name, student ID, email, and contact number.
+The Student Registration System is a web-based application that allows students to register their personal details such as Name, Student ID, Email, and Contact Number.

 It provides features to add, edit, delete, and view student records in a user-friendly interface.
 All data is stored in the browser’s Local Storage, making it available even after refreshing the page.
 The system is fully responsive and works on mobile, tablet, and desktop devices.

 ---

 ## Features
 - Register new students with:
   - Student Name
   - Student ID
   - Email ID
   - Contact Number
 - Display all registered students in a structured table
 - Edit and update existing student records
 - Delete unwanted student records